 Pella Thermastar Windows

-The Pella ThermaStar window is the company’s low end vinyl window that is sold almost exclusively through big box stores like Home Depot and Lowes.
-In fact, the window is no longer even listed on the Pella website.
+The Pella ThermaStar window is the company’s low end vinyl window.
+It is sold almost exclusively through big box stores like Home Depot and Lowes.
+In fact, Pella no longer lists the ThermaStar option on their website.
 However, it is still included on the Consumer Reports window ratings list, where it received the lowest score of any of the vinyl window models and series.

 Many contractors and installers feel that the window feels relatively flimsy and in general uses low end components and hardware.
 In the past, there have also been issues with Pella’s quality control in terms of their vinyl windows; one batch of windows would be fine, while the next would have seal, sash and weatherstripping problems down the road.
 Our recommendation would be to opt for something other than the ThermoStar – Reliabilt windows are often sold at the big box stores and are a better alternative to the ThermaStar.